 “After all of our work, my belief now is that 80% of what we lost could have been saved if everybody had been slightly more proactive and creative.”

 Dan sees the downturn in both the US and Australian manufacturing industries as a crisis that needn’t ever have happened.
 While he sees the sadness in the consequences of the downturn, Dan has hope for the future of the industry.

 “The kind of poverty we have in the regions where the factories closed didn’t need to happen.
 But manufacturing isn’t dead.
 It’s changing, and it needs people to engage with it.”

 This is just one part of Dan’s approach to rescuing the manufacturing industry.
-Stay tuned to read about the college he built and the work he does to encourage the next generation into the industry.
+Stay tuned to read about the high school he built and the work he does to encourage the next generation into the industry.